MufidAlnadi/mockup-and-wireframe/README.md

 # mockup-and-wireframe

-### The e-learning website is a platform designed for online learning and education.
+### The I'm learning website is a platform designed for online learning and education.
 The website provides courses, resources, and tools to help learners enhance their knowledge and skills in various fields.

 [wireframe](https://www.figma.com/file/nKvwyDoXKcpsm0JwJd8gEm/wireframe-task1?node-id=0%3A1&t=yGYEr5nWruBn1Uvr-1)